Washington Court Records

 Sealing and Expunging Criminal Records in Washington

 A criminal record is a chronological history of an individual’s criminal activities within the jurisdiction of the state of Washington.
-It includes records maintained by law enforcement as well as the Washington judiciary.
+It includes records maintained by law enforcement, as well as those from the Washington judiciary.
 These agencies and other criminal justice agencies are official custodians of criminal records.
-Interested individuals and private entities may request and view an individual’s criminal record if the record is in the public domain.
+Interested individuals and private entities may request and view an individual’s criminal record if the record is publicly available.
 Sealing or expunging removes these records from the public domain and the access of most government agencies.
 However, this nuanced process involves paying close attention to every step.
-Although individuals may successfully initiate and complete the expungement process alone, alleged offenders generally employ an experienced attorney’s services.
-Nevertheless, due diligence requires that the interested individual is informed on the procedure.
+Although individuals may successfully initiate and complete the expungement process on their own, alleged offenders generally employ the services of an experienced attorney.
+Nevertheless, due diligence requires that the interested individual be informed of the procedure.

 The Difference Between Sealing and Expunging Criminal Records